History Files

 Nauportus

-Nauportus was established as an important Celtic trading centre, and it was one that flourished under the later Roman administration, following the conquest of the Gauls
+Nauportus was established as an important Celtic trading centre, one which also flourished under the later Roman administration following the conquest of the Gauls

 c.60 - 40 BC

-The other tribes mentioned as individual groups of the Taurisci confederation include: the Carni, who occupy the Carnian Alps, on the edge of the south-eastern Alps; the Latovici between Krka and Sava; the Varciani along the Sava towards Sisak; the Serapili and Sereti along the River Drava on the edge of Pannonia; and the Iasi towards Varaždin.
+Other tribes which are mentioned as individual groups of the Taurisci confederation include: the Carni, who occupy the Carnian Alps, on the edge of the south-eastern Alps; the Latovici between Krka and Sava; the Varciani along the Sava towards Sisak; the Serapili and Sereti along the River Drava on the edge of Pannonia; and the Iasi towards Varaždin.

 35 - 33 BC